-Children who have autism will know at quite a young age that they are different to their peers with regard to the ability to read facial expressions, body language and social cues, and are different to their peers in the ability to make and keep friends.
-How does the child with autism cope with this knowledge?
+Autistic children will know at quite a young age that they are different to their peers with regard to the ability to read facial expressions, body language and social cues, and are different to their peers in the ability to make and keep friends.
+How does the autistic child cope with this knowledge?

 The motivations for camouflaging are varied and include a means of protection from ostracism, humiliation, and bullying and facilitating being accepted and included by peers at school and colleagues at work.
 Camouflaging can also contribute to gaining and maintaining friendships and relationships.
-A husband who has autism explained one of his reasons for camouflaging was that “…it makes my wife less embarrassed to be seen with me” (Cage and Troxell-Whitman 2019).
+An autistic husband explained one of his reasons for camouflaging was that “…it makes my wife less embarrassed to be seen with me” (Cage and Troxell-Whitman 2019).
 Camouflaging becomes a social survival mechanism, being an obligation rather than a choice (Mandy 2019).

 We now have a questionnaire to explore whether a person engages in camouflaging in social situations and the degree of camouflaging (Hull et al. 2019).
-The Camouflaging Autistic Traits Questionnaire (CAT-Q) was developed from discussing aspects of camouflaging with adults who have autism describing their social experiences and abilities.
-A recent study using the CAT-Q found that females who have autism had higher total camouflaging scores on the questionnaire than males who have autism.
+The Camouflaging Autistic Traits Questionnaire (CAT-Q) was developed from discussing aspects of camouflaging with autistic adults describing their social experiences and abilities.
+A recent study using the CAT-Q found that austistic females had higher total camouflaging scores on the questionnaire than autistic males.
 While camouflaging is not an exclusively female phenomenon, in general females are better at camouflaging and more likely to use camouflaging in a wider range of social situations (Hull et al 2020).

 Camouflaging can also delay the diagnosis of autism, eliciting comments such as, ‘You’re too social to have autism’.
 This will delay and inhibit self-understanding and self-acceptance (Bargiela, Steward and Mandy 2016).
 A delay in confirming the diagnosis will also delay access to appropriate support networks and services, and understanding by family and friends.